 The body is rich with beautiful mousse & excellent micro-oxygenation. lemon chiffon/meringue, lemons, lime zest, green apple, just ripe pineapple, grapefruit, green melon, some slightly bruised golden apple, lychees, white peach, cream, cream soda, vanillin, very more caramel, elegant, soft chalkiness, volcanics, sea fossils/spray, medium white spice (ginger)with just a touch of palate heat, bread dough to baguette with yellow florals, spring flowers & jasmine.
 The lively, delicate acidity is excellent.
 The rich, well polished & balanced finish delicious & even throughout with nice, delicate, palate penetrating white spice that persists minutes.

 Photos of; David’s Wine Inspired Landscape Designs, LCC.
 All rights reserved.
-TM. 😂 — a year ago
+TM. 😂 — 2 years ago

 Love this linear, focused Rosé.
 It never disappoints.
 I love these Extra Bruts.
 Drank with some pasta and blistered tomatoes and it was a great pairing, but just a great night with parents and social distancing on the porch.
-I’ll keep going back to this well. — a year ago
+I’ll keep going back to this well. — 2 years ago

 Not only the best red I've had from the finger lakes, but a Pinot I would seek out.
 Great structure and depth/complexity.
 Balance of soft acidity, medium tannins, and ripe vibrant fruit, all with a light body without being flabby and gentle alcohol.
 I seriously love this and am so excited for the finger lakes. — 4 years ago